Skip to main content

 • music

-The music, composed by Lind Erebros, is widely praised for its quality and enhances the overall experience.
-However, some users report occasional audio sync issues and music cuts during loading screens and menu transitions, attributed to optimization problems.
+The music is praised for its energetic and divine soundtrack that enhances the intensity of fights, complementing the solid sound effects effectively.
+However, some users experience occasional audio sync issues and cuts during loading screens and transitions, likely due to optimization problems.
+Overall, the music remains a strong and enjoyable aspect of the game's presentation.

 • character development